Iraq: Republic and Ba'athist Iraq

-In 1979, the Iranian Revolution took place.
-Following months of cross-border raids between the two countries, Saddam declared war on Iran in September 1980, initiating the Iran–Iraq War (or First Persian Gulf War).
-Taking advantage of the post-revolution chaos in Iran, Iraq captured some territories in southwest of Iran, but Iran recaptured all of the lost territories within two years, and for the next six years Iran was on the offensive.
-The war, which ended in stalemate in 1988, had cost the lives of between half a million and 1.5 million people.
+Following months of cross-border raids with Iran, Saddam declared war on Iran in September 1980, initiating the Iran–Iraq War.
+Taking advantage of the post-Iranian Revolution chaos in Iran, Iraq captured some territories in southwest Iran, but Iran recaptured all of the lost territories within two years, and for the next six years Iran was on the offensive.[page needed]
+Sunni-led Arab countries and the United States supported Iraq throughout the war.
+In 1981, Israel destroyed a nuclear reactor of Iraq.
+In midst of the war, between 1983 and 1986, Kurds led rebellion against the regime.
+In retaliation, the government-coordinated Anfal campaign led to the killing of 50,000–100,000 civilians.
+During the war, Saddam extensively used chemical weapons against Iranians.
+The war, which ended in stalemate in 1988, killed between half a million and 1.5 million people.